-Our audit programs are designed to continually check for missing, inaccurate or incomplete information.
-If you become aware that your tax return is incorrect, you must contact us straight away.
+Our systems continually check for missing or wrong information.
+We have audit programs designed to detect where taxpayers have not declared all their assessable income or where they have incorrectly claimed deductions or tax offsets.
+If you become aware that your tax return is incorrect, you must contact us straightaway.